mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 The code assumes that you have already deployed at least one Rubrik cluster into your environment and have completed the initial configuration process to form a cluster.
 This code also assumes that Mattermost, the chat service Errbot will connect to, has been downloaded and configured properly.

-The following software packages are prerequisites in order to support the Roxie Plugin for Errbot and Mattermost.
+The following software packages are prerequisites in order to support the Rubrik Plugin for Errbot and Mattermost.

 1. [Python3](https://www.python.org/download/releases/3.0/)
 1. [virtualenv](https://virtualenv.pypa.io/en/latest/)